douglasgreen/outlines/computing/databases/mysql.md

 #### MySQL in the Modern Data Ecosystem

-MySQL\'s role in the modern data ecosystem is multifaceted:
+MySQL's role in the modern data ecosystem is multifaceted:

 -   Web Development: Integral to the LAMP (Linux, Apache, MySQL, PHP/Python/Perl) stack, popular for building dynamic websites and web applications.
 -   Enterprise Solutions: Used in large-scale business applications due to its robustness and scalability.